spacetelescope/jdaviz/docs/imviz/index.rst

 desired workflow within the notebook.
 This documentation provides details on the various capabilities, demo videos, and example notebooks.

+..
+We do not want a real section here so navbar shows toc directly.

+**Using Imviz**

 .. toctree::
   :maxdepth: 2